AdobeDocs/analytics.en/help/implement/vars/page-vars/list.md

 ## List variables using the Web SDK

 List variables are [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the XDM fields `_experience.analytics.customDimensions.lists.list1.list[]` to `_experience.analytics.customDimensions.lists.list3.list[]`.
 Each array element contains a `"value"` object that contains each string.
 There is no need to provide a delimiter.
-It will be automatically included using the value specified in [report suite settings](/help/admin/admin/conversion-var-admin/list-var-admin.md).
-For example, if comma is configured as the delimiter for list variable 1, the following XDM object would populate the list1 variable with "Example value 1,Example value 2,Example value 3".
+It will be automatically included using the value specified in [Report suite settings](/help/admin/admin/conversion-var-admin/list-var-admin.md).
+For example, if a comma ('`,`') is configured as the delimiter for list variable 1, the following XDM object would populate the `list1` variable with `"Example value 1,Example value 2,Example value 3"`.

 ```json
 "xdm": {